SoftwareONE-SAP/centiq-filters/README.md

 }
 ```

-This library allows us to specify a "filter specification" containing information on exactly what values an end-user is allowed to supply for a particular filter:
+This library allows us to specify a "filter specification" containing information on exactly what values an end-user is allowed to supply for a particular filter.

+## Example Usage

 ```javascript
 var Filter = require('./FilterSpec');